Learn basic bumper pool rules with an overview of this retro billiards game.

 Bumper pool is a billiards game.
 In its simplest form, it is like traditional pool.

-The game is played on a traditional flat green surface, made from the same material as the standard pool table.
+The game is played on a traditional flat green surface, made from the same material (felt) as the standard pool table.
 Like traditional pool, bumper pool is played with billiards balls and wooden pool cues.

 But that is where the similarities end.

 Bumper pool is played on a rectangular or octagonal table that is much smaller than a traditional pool table.

 At each end of the table is one pocket.
 Each pocket has two bumpers that act as goal posts.

 In the center of the table are two diagonal crossing rows of bumpers.
 There are six bumpers in each row.

 These bumpers have a rubber top that will bounce a ball in various directions.
 This is the most challenging aspect of the game.

 Before we dive into bumper pool rules, you need to set up the game correctly.

 To begin, five balls are placed on both ends of the table surface, five white and five red.